Dream-A-Lot's Theme (I Will Live for Love)

 "Dream-A-Lot's Theme (I Will Live for Love)" is a song recorded by Donna Summer in 2003.

 The song was not released as a commercial single.
 It was included as one of three new tracks on Universal's greatest hits package The Journey: The Very Best of Donna Summer and released as a 12" promo single to club DJs.
 "Dream-A-Lot's Theme" reached #20 on the US Club Play Chart in 2004.

 In 2005 the track was included on a second Universal compilation, Gold.

+The song appeared on the musical, The Legend of Dreamway.